 Few simple tips that will help you in avoiding rental scams

-- If the landlord does not engage in the process of tenant screening, they might be conducting rental fraud
+- If the landlord does not engage in tenant screening, they might conduct rental fraud.

 - Ensure you read the lease thoroughly, front and back, even if it is longer than Rachel’s letter and do not sign an incomplete contract to avoid rental fraud.